yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 Use YBA Installer to install YBA on a host, either online or airgapped.
 YBA Installer performs preflight checks to validate the workspace is ready to run YBA.

 You can also use YBA Installer to migrate an existing YBA software installed via Replicated to be installed using YBA Installer.
-Before you can migrate, you must use Replicated to upgrade your YBA to version 2.20.1.
+Note that you may first need to use Replicated to upgrade your YBA to version 2.20.1.

 -> To perform a new installation, follow the steps in [Quick start](#quick-start).